NHSDigital/nhs-app-api/docs/Solution-Areas/xamarin/environment-setup.md

 [Follow Getting started with Xamarin on Rider](https://www.jetbrains.com/help/rider/Xamarin.html#).
 This will require Visual Studio for Mac to be installed but not used.

-### Xcode
-Xcode is required to be installed.
-Kainos users - Xcode can be installed via the Company Portal, but you will be automatically updated upon new releases.
-If you want to be in control of your XCode Version, you can [download specific versions here](https://developer.apple.com/download/all/) (Note: you may need to raise a ticket with Kainos IT to granted admin rights to install).
+Xcode is also required to be installed.
+Kainos users - Xcode has to be installed via the Company Portal.

 ### Getting the iOS project to build
 - The iOS project has a provisioning profile of the 'NHS Digital' Apple developer account.
 This means you need to get your @nhs.net account to create an AppleID/account in Apple Developer, then get someone on the team to add you to the Apple Developer 'NHS Digital' team.